isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Nevertheless, relying on self-report and self-assessment is prone to key weaknesses including response bias, ambiguity of items, lack of insight, and satisficing.
 There are ways to improve self-assessment, but it can also be helpful to supplement self-assessments with informants' ratings and with observational assessments.

-# Chapter 19: Projective Personality Testing
+# Chapter 19 Abstract "Projective Personality Testing":

 Projective measures are measures in which an ambiguous stimulus is presented to the respondent, who is asked to make an open-ended response.
 Projective measures were developed based on psychodynamic theory and the projective hypothesis that whatever a person does when exposed to an ambiguous stimulus will reveal important aspects of the person's personality.